Joseph Adebayo Adelakun

 Joseph Adebayo Adelakun (born June 12, 1949) is a Nigerian gospel singer, songwriter and televangelist.

 Early life

 Adelakun was born into the family of Salami Adebayo who was a Muslim.

-He hails from Saki a town situated in the northern part of Oyo State, western Nigeria.
+He hails from Saki, a town situated in the northern part of Oyo State, western Nigeria.

-He was trained as Electrical engineer at Kareem Electrical Engineering Company in the city of Ibadan, the capital of Oyo State.
+He was trained as an Electrical engineer at Kareem Electrical Engineering Company in the city of Ibadan, the capital of Oyo State.

 Having completed his training in 1968, he joined the Nigerian Army and was deployed to the Nigerian Army Barrack, the Engineering Construction Regiment at Ede in Oyo State.

 He was baptized at Christ Apostolic Church in 1972, the same year he began his evangelism.